vaquarkhan/microservices-recipes-a-free-gitbook/chapters/03-service-communication.md

 ---

-## 3.5 Adaptive Granularity Governance: The Khan Microservice Pattern
+## 3.5 Adaptive Granularity Governance: The Khan Microservice Pattern™

 ### The Centerpiece of Modern Microservices Architecture